What is gastroenteritis?

-If you have a young baby with gastro – or a child who has become extremely dehydrated from gastro – you may need to admit them to hospital to rehydrate them.
-You should check with your doctor if you are unsure.
+If you have a baby under 6 months old with gastro – or a child who has become extremely dehydrated from gastro, they should be seen by a doctor as you may need to admit them to hospital to rehydrate them.

 This fact sheet on babies, children and gastro has some useful guidelines on when to see a doctor and how to care for your sick children.

 Different types of gastrointestinal disorders